tomosewe/blog/content/posts/getting-started-with-webpack-react-and-hot-reloading.md

 > Note: Adding `--hot` allows for [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) which means that only the changed component will be reloaded, so you won't lose your application state.

-Run `npm run start` and you'll see your changes update in the browser every time you make a change.
+Run `npm start` and you'll see your changes update in the browser every time you make a change.

 You can find a full working example of this at the following [repo](https://github.com/tomosewe/webpack-react-starter).